nishu-mns/Promact_Customer_Success_Platform/README.md

 ## Technologies Used

-1. *Angular:* A TypeScript-based open-source web application framework maintained by Google for building dynamic single-page applications (SPAs) and progressive web applications (PWAs).
+1. **Angular:** A TypeScript-based open-source web application framework maintained by Google for building dynamic single-page applications (SPAs) and progressive web applications (PWAs).

-2. *Abp.io:* and *ASP.NEt:* A web application framework for .NET, designed for building web applications and APIs.
+2. **Abp.io:** and **ASP.NET:** A web application framework for .NET, designed for building web applications and APIs.

-4. *PostgreSql:* It is used as a database.
+4. **PostgreSql:** It is used as a database.

 ## Why Customer Success Platform?

 The Customer Success Platform addresses several key objectives:

-1. *Enhanced Communication:* Improving transparency and keeping stakeholders informed about updates and changes within the system.
+1. **Enhanced Communication:** Improving transparency and keeping stakeholders informed about updates and changes within the system.
-2. *Efficiency:* Automating notification processes to save time and effort compared to manual methods.
+2. **Efficiency:** Automating notification processes to save time and effort compared to manual methods.
-3. *Improved Stakeholder Engagement:* Providing timely updates to increase stakeholder engagement and satisfaction.
+3. **Improved Stakeholder Engagement:** Providing timely updates to increase stakeholder engagement and satisfaction.
-4. *Competitive Advantage:* Offering a transparent and responsive communication process to differentiate from competitors.
+4. **Competitive Advantage:** Offering a transparent and responsive communication process to differentiate from competitors.

 ## About the Project

 The Customer Success Platform aims to optimize customer success operations by providing a centralized hub for managing client interactions.
 Key features include:

-- *Client Management:* Easily manage client information and interactions.
+- **Client Management:** Easily manage client information and interactions.

-- *Task Tracking:* Keep track of tasks and deadlines related to client accounts.
+- **Task Tracking:** Keep track of tasks and deadlines related to client accounts.

-- *Communication Tools:* Facilitate seamless communication with clients through integrated messaging features.
+- **Communication Tools:** Facilitate seamless communication with clients through integrated messaging features.

-- *Analytics Dashboard:* Gain insights into customer satisfaction and engagement metrics through interactive dashboards.
+- **Analytics Dashboard:** Gain insights into customer satisfaction and engagement metrics through interactive dashboards.

 ## Functionality